2025-26 Application Process

 If you’d like to learn more about fiscal sponsorship, visit the National Council of Nonprofits.

-• SJPLA will review all Eligibility Questionnaire submissions, and invite only eligible candidates to attend an applicant workshop.
+SJPLA will review all Eligibility Questionnaire submissions, and invite eligible candidates to attend an applicant workshop.

-We acknowledge the time, resources, and effort that nonprofit organizations invest in completing funding applications.
-Our intention is to reduce written barriers to applying for the program, to honor the investment of time and resources that nonprofits expend seeking funding, and to offer a value-add component to the Systems Change Fellowship application process.
+We acknowledge the time, resources, and effort that nonprofit leaders invest in completing funding applications.
+Our intention is to reduce written barriers to applications, to honor the investment of time and resources that nonprofits expend applying, and to offer a relationship building component that we hope adds value to the nonprofit leaders whether or not they join the fellowship.

 The applicant workshop is hands-on and interactive.
 It’s an opportunity for candidates and SJPLA to get to know each other, to get a deeper understanding of the systemic change candidates seek to create, and to determine whether the program will be a fit for both sides of this partnership.

-Candidates will engage in collaborative exercises, walking away with tangible tools to help clarify the problem they’re tackling and their solution.
-After the workshops, SJPLA will invite up to 10 candidates to join the Systems Change Fellowship.
+Applicants will engage in collaborative exercises with fellow applicants and the application committee.
+After the workshops, SJPLA will invite up to 9 candidates to join the Systems Change Fellowship.

-The program will be conducted virtually and in person, and participants should be based in LA County to utilize the coaching resources available.
+The program will be conducted primarily in person with some virtual sessions, and participants should be based in LA County in order to utilize the coaching resources available.

 We welcome you to email us if you have any questions about eligibility, program participation requirements, or the application and join us at the Information Session.

-• Last year we received 79 applications.
-22 applicants were invited to the applicant workshop, and 8 applicants were invited to join the cohort.
+In 2024 we received 42 applications.
+24 applicants were invited to the applicant workshop, and 8 applicants were invited to join the cohort.
+In 2023 we received 79 applications and 8 were invited to the cohort.
+In 2022, we had 28 applicants and 9 were invited to the cohort.

 We welcome you to email us if you have any questions about eligibility, program participation requirements, or the application and join us at the Information Session.